menglishca/keyin-course-notes/content/fullstack/sprints/midterm-team/_index.md

 ### Required Pages
 - **Common Header/Footer**
   - A common header (or footer if you'd prefer) should be added to each page
-  - The common header/footer should be implemented via a ejs partial
+  - The common header/footer should be implemented via an ejs partial
   - The header should contain links to allow users to navigate between the site's pages.
   - The header should include (at least) links to:
     - Home page